We envisaged an Island where the communities learn and act together to escape poverty, sustain and restore the nature in the Global village

 Hope for nature is a registered and unique nonprofit making Organisation under cert MKN/2490/2016.
 It is well respected grass-root organisation that aims to conserve nature and alleviate poverty through an integrated approach, recognising the inter-relationship between poverty, environmental conservation, sustainable agriculture, wildlife conservation, poor health and climate change.
 Our focus encourages local Island people to identify their problems, needs and concerns, our approach is to facilitate or help them to create their own solutions.
 By working in a participatory way, with community consultation at all stages of programme design and implementation, we ensure that projects are effective and sustainable.
 We implement activities which promote the social development of the isolated Island in Lake Victoria, the improved management of natural resources and wild life conservation.

-Hope for Nature has an Executive Board which is composed of 7 members (4 female, 3 male), with 2 permanent staff and 2 part time staff who can be called upon when needed and continuously building a team of volunteers.
-Hope for Nature work with an extensive and supportive network of partners both, locally and internationally in order to achieve our mission.
+Hope for Nature has vast experience of over 5 years in community development, restoration and conservation work in Koome Islands.
+The organisation has a team of international class professional that innovate and lead project implementation to create much needed solutions to the threats hand in hand with the Islands Community.
+Hope for Nature has an Executive Board composed of 5 members (4 female, 1 male), with 2 permanent staff and 36 volunteers who can be called upon when needed.
+Hope for Nature work with an extensive and supportive network of partners, funding organizations both, locally and internationally in order to achieve our mission.

 Our approach is integrative, iterative, and community-based.
 By working with local Islands communities, landowners, and partner organizations, we are improving livelihoods, restoring and protecting threatened species and its habitats.